 I’ve adapted this recipe from the clafoutis auxcerises published in a 1937 French cookbook, Les MénusDétaillés de la Ménagère.
-The author takes an unnecessarily snooty tone with it, sneering (in my loose translation), “This is thought a pleasant dessert by slack-jawed country yokels with no access to fine Parisian pastry.”

 - about a pound of nice ripe beach plums